Branwell Brontë: Adulthood

-With his father, Branwell reviewed the classics with a view to future employment as a tutor.
-At the beginning of January 1840, he started his employment with the family of Robert Postlethwaite in Broughton-in-Furness.
-During this time he wrote letters to his pub friends in Haworth which give "a vivid picture of Branwell's scabrous humour, his boastfulness, and his need to be accepted in a man's world".
-According to Branwell, he started his job off with a riotous drinking session in Kendal.
+Returning to Haworth, Branwell began to envisage employment as a tutor.
+In January 1840, he took employment with the family of Robert Postlethwaite in Broughton-in-Furness.
+Unlike his sisters, who were live-in governesses, Branwell was not expected to live with the family, and was only committed to a couple of hours' tutoring a day.

-During this employment he continued his literary work, including sending poems and translations to Thomas De Quincey and Hartley Coleridge who both lived in the Lake District.
-At Coleridge's invitation, he visited the poet at his cottage who encouraged him to pursue his translations of Horace's Odes.
-In June 1840 he sent the translations to Coleridge, after having been dismissed by the Postlethwaites.
-According to Juliet Barker's biography of the Brontës, he may have fathered an illegitimate child during time in the town, but others suspect that this belief may be due to Branwell's boasting.
-Coleridge began an encouraging letter about the quality of the translations in November–December 1840 but never finished it.
+During his time with the Postlethwaites, Branwell wrote letters to his pub friends in Haworth which paint "a vivid picture of Branwell's scabrous humour, his boastfulness, and his need to be accepted in a man's world".
+According to Branwell, he started his job off with a riotous drinking session in Kendal, although he was able to maintain a pretence of abstemiousness to his employers.
+He writes to his Masonic friend, John Brown:If you saw me now, you would not know me, and you would laugh to hear the character people give me … What do they think I am? most calm, sedate, sober, abstemious, patient, mild-hearted, virtuous, gentlemanly philosopher, the picture of good works, and the treasure house of righteous thoughts.
+Cards are shuffled under the table-cloth, glasses are thrust into the cupboard if I enter the room.
+I take neither spirits, wine, nor malt liquors.
+Everybody says 'what a good young Gentleman is Mr. Postlethwaite’s tutor'…During this period of employment he continued his literary work, including sending poems and translations to Thomas De Quincey and Hartley Coleridge, who both lived in the Lake District.
+At Coleridge's invitation, he visited the poet at his cottage; Coleridge encouraged him to pursue his translations of Horace's Odes.
+In June 1840 he sent the translations to Coleridge, after having been dismissed by the Postlethwaites after only six months.
+There is evidence that Branwell may have fathered an illegitimate child during his time in the town, but some scholars suspect this story to have been a boast by Branwell.
+Coleridge began an encouraging letter about the quality of the translations in November 1840, but never finished it.